-During the conditional period of athletic training program, students are advised to purchase their own health insurance as the University provides only minimal health care.
-During the unconditional period the students must provide proof of health insurance.
-Failure to provide proof of health insurance will result in the removal of the student from the clinical or field experience until proof is provided.
+During the pre-clinical phase of the athletic training program, students are advised to purchase their own health insurance as the University provides only minimal health care.
+During the clinical phase of the program, students must provide proof of health insurance.
+Failure to provide proof of health insurance will result in the removal of the student from clinical or field experience until proof is provided.

 A physical examination is required upon entering conditional period of the athletic training program and once student has unconditionally admitted to the program.
 The student will be required to complete an annual follow-up physical and medical history.
 In addition, the student must provide a copy of their immunization.

 Due to the potential to come in contact with blood and other bodily fluids, verification of immunization, especially Hepatitis B, is required of all allied health care professionals.
 Copies of the immunizations are required to maintain status in the clinical and field experience.
 NO athletic training student will be allowed to directly work with an athlete/patient until the last vaccination series is administered for the Hepatitis B vaccination.
 The athletic training student is ultimately responsible for the financial cost of attaining this vaccination.

 The following is a list and schedule for immunization: